HarpreetSingh2005/Module-1--Create-a-Blockchain/README.md

 ## Features

--Create a blockchain
+- Create a blockchain

--Mine new blocks
+- Mine new blocks

--Validate the chain
+- Validate the chain

--Flask-based REST API
+- Flask-based REST API

 ---